ConoCS/UnBIOS-v0.1-Beta-Alpaca-Build/README.md

 ## What language is this BIOS written in?
 I'm using 100% pure Assembly.
 However, I’m open to using languages like C in the future (especially for a 64-bit BIOS).

+## Why ORG 0x7C00 and dw 0xAA55 everywhere?
+Because I’m still testing the ASM routines one by one to make sure they actually work on real machines.
+I use emulators like QEMU (I'm like a pampered baby, yes 🍼) because I can't get other emulators to work properly.
+It would be super helpful if you try running this on a real machine or any emulator that doesn't auto-setup the segment registers.
+I’d be very grateful to you 🙌🙌🙌

 ---
 License – GNU General Public License v3.0
 © 2025 ConoCs